MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 - It is strongly recommended to store Log Analytics queries using source control and use CI/CD automation to deploy them to relevant Log Analytics instances.

-## Dashboarding
+## Visualization

-Visually representing the health model alongside critical operational data is essential to achieve effective operations and maximize reliability.
+Visually representing the health model with critical operational data is essential to achieve effective operations and maximize reliability.
 Dashboards should ultimately be utilized to provide near-real time insights into application health for DevOps teams, facilitating the swift diagnosis of deviations from steady state.

 Microsoft provides several data visualization technologies, including Azure Dashboards, PowerBI, and Azure Managed Grafana (currently in-preview).
 Azure Dashboards is positioned to provide a tightly integrated out-of-the-box visualization solution for operational data within Azure Monitor.
-It therefore has a fundamental role to play in the visual representation of operational data and application health for an AlwaysOn solution.
+It therefore has a fundamental role to play in the visual representation of operational data and application health for a mission-critical workload.
 However, there are several limitations in terms of the positioning of Azure Dashboards as a holistic observability platform, and as a result consideration should be given to the supplemental use of market-leading observability solutions, such as Grafana which is also provided as a managed solution within Azure.

-This section will therefore focus on the use of Azure Dashboards and Grafana to build a robust dashboarding experience capable of providing technical and business lenses into application health, enabling DevOps teams and effective operation.

->Robust dashboarding is essential to diagnose issues that have already occurred, and support operational teams in detecting and responding to issues as they happen.
+This section focuses on the use of Azure Dashboards and Grafana to build a robust dashboarding experience capable of providing technical and business lenses into application health, enabling DevOps teams and effective operation.
+Robust dashboarding is essential to diagnose issues that have already occurred, and support operational teams in detecting and responding to issues as they happen.

 ### Design considerations